-Make sure only one Python script is running at a time on Linux
+Make sure only one instance of a Python script is running at a time on Linux

 Remote python debugging for free